TeamWertarbyte/mdi-material-ui/README.md

 }
 ```

-## Related projects
-Feel more like using a webfont instead of inline svg?
-We've [got your back][materialdesign-webfont-material-ui]!

 ## License
 The scripts included in this repository are licensed under the WTFPL.
 The icons are licensed under the MIT license (see [Material Design Icons](https://github.com/Templarian/MaterialDesign-SVG) and the [NOTICE][] file).